vmware-archive/memsql-service-broker/README.md

 # Overview

-This sample project uses the Spring Cloud - Cloud Foundry Service Broker to implement a MemSQL service broker.
+This sample project uses the Spring Cloud - Cloud Foundry Service Broker to implement a MemSQL service broker and assumes that you have MemSQL running somewhere and have access to it.

-Please refer to the Release Notes for detailed documentation.

 Steps to run MemSQL Broker: